Complex and Adaptive Dynamical Systems: A Primer: Scale-Free Graphs

-\underline{\bf Evolving networks}\\ Most real world networks are {\sl open}, i.e.\ they are formed by the continuous addition of new vertices to the system.
-The number of vertices, $N$, increases throughout the lifetime of the network, as it is the case for the WWW, which grows exponentially by the continuous addition of new web pages.
-The small world networks discussed in section~\ref{networks1_small_world_models} are however constructed for a fixed number of nodes $N$, growth is not considered.
+\runinhead{Evolving Networks} Most real-world networks are {\sl open}, i.e.\ they are formed by the continuous addition of new vertices to the system.
+The number of vertices, $N$, increases throughout the lifetime of the network, as {}it is the case for the WWW, which grows exponentially by the continuous addition of new web pages.
+The small world networks discussed in Sect.~1.4 are, however, constructed for a fixed number of nodes $N$, growth is not considered.

-\underline{\bf Preferential connectivity}\\ Random network models assume that the probability that two vertices are connected is random and uniform.
-In contrast, most real networks exhibit the `rich-get-richer' phenomenon. \begin{quotation}
+\runinhead{Preferential Connectivity} Random network models assume that the probability that two vertices are connected is random and uniform.
+In contrast, most real networks exhibit the \qut{rich-get-richer} phenomenon. \begin{quotation} {\it Preferential Connectivity.\enspace} When the probability for a new vertex to connect to any of the existing nodes is not uniform for an open network we speak of preferential connectivity. \end{quotation}